Dave & Kay Miller

 Saugus, California

-Karen has a fairly new garden that has evolved considerably over the past year.
+Karen has a fairly new garden that has evolved considerably over the past few years.
 She has several hundred roses, which include an awesome collection of antique roses, shrubs, and polyanthas.
 Additionally, she also has many miniatures, floribundas and a few hybrid teas and climbers.
 She has installed several arches and obelisks where roses will eventually grow over them.
 Some of Karen's favorite roses include her collection of modern shrubs Ambridge Rose, Perdita, Be-Bop, and Molineux.
 She has one of the largest collections of polyanthas (27 varieties) in the Santa Clarita Valley.
 Her favorites are Mothersday and Gabrielle Privat.
 Karen also collects single-petalled roses some of which include Dainty Bess, Mutablis, Happenstance, Mrs. Oakley Fisher, and Kitty's own light pink sport of Playgirl named after her granddaughter Puanani.

 Jan Parsoneault